 The Nagoya subway includes six lines: Higashiyama, Meijo, Meiko, Tsurumai, Sakuradori, and Kamiida.
 The Meijo line was turned into a loop in October 2004, becoming the country’s first subway line to run in a loop.
 As a loop, the Meijo line connects to all other subway lines at Sakae, Kanayama and elsewhere, making it a convenient way to get around the city.
 The main tourist attractions in the city are within walking distance of the subway.

-How to purchase the One-Day Pass
+How to purchase the 1-Day/24-Hours Ticket

 Near the ticket machine, there is a board explaining “How to buy a ticket (in multiple languages).”